faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 ::: details Can I put multiple MCPACK or ZIP files in the `MCPACKS` folder?
 Yes, you can put all your favorite shaders in the folder.

-For multiple files a list like this will show up,
+For multiple files, a list like this will show up,

 ![alt text](image-55.png)

 You can write the number of the shader that you want to use and press ENTER.

-Here, I wrote 3 and pressing enter will pick the 3rd shader from list named MLYX...
+Here, I wrote 3, and pressing enter will pick the 3rd shader from the list named MLYX...
 :::

 <br><br>